-But, in this case, I've seen no evidence to show Mrs M proceeded in the knowledge that the investments she was making were high risk and speculative, and that she was determined to move forward with the transaction in order to take advantage of a cash incentive offered by Abana.
-I've not seen any evidence to show Mrs M was paid a cash incentive.
-It therefore cannot be said she was "incentivised" to enter into the transaction.
-And, on balance, I'm satisfied that Mrs M, unlike Mr Adams, wasn't eager to complete the transaction for reasons other than securing the best pension for herself.
-So, in my opinion, this case is very different from Mr Adams'.
+But, in this case, I've seen no evidence to show Mr C proceeded in the knowledge that the investments he was making were high risk and speculative, and that he was determined to move forward with the transaction in order to take advantage of a cash incentive offered by Abana.
+I've not seen any evidence to show Mr C was paid a cash incentive.
+It therefore cannot be said he was incentivised to enter into the transaction.
+So, in my opinion, this case is very different from that of Mr Adams.

-Westerby has said Mrs M would likely have proceeded with the transfer and subsequent investments regardless of the actions it took.
-It's highlighted that other SIPP providers were accepting such investments at the time and said the transactions would have been effected with another provider.
+Westerby has contended that Mr C would likely have proceeded with the transfer and subsequent investments regardless of the actions it took.
+It's highlighted that other SIPP providers were accepting such investments at the time, and says the transactions would have been effected with another provider.

-Westerby might argue that another SIPP operator would have accepted Mrs M's application, had it declined it.
-But I don't think it's fair and reasonable to say that Westerby shouldn't compensate Mrs M for her loss on the basis of speculation that another SIPP operator would have made the same mistakes as I think it did.
-I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted Mrs M's application from Abana.
+Westerby might argue that another SIPP operator would have accepted Mr C's application, had it declined it.
+But I don't think it's fair and reasonable to say that Westerby shouldn't compensate Mr C for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found it did.
+I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted Mr C's application from Abana.

-Further, and in any case, even if another SIPP provider had been willing to accept Mrs M's application from Abana, that process would still have needed Mrs M to be willing to continue to do business with Abana after Westerby had rejected her application for another application to proceed.
-And, for the reasons I've given above, I'm not satisfied that Mrs M would have continued to accept or act on pensions advice from Abana in such circumstances.
+Further, and in any eventuality, even if another SIPP provider had been willing to accept Mr C's application from Abana, that process would still have needed Mr C to be willing to continue to do business with Abana after Westerby had rejected his application for another application to proceed.
+And, for the reasons I've given above, I'm not satisfied that Mr C would have continued to accept or act on pensions advice from Abana in such circumstances.

-In the circumstances, I'm satisfied it's fair and reasonable to conclude that if Westerby had refused to accept Mrs M's application from Abana, the transaction wouldn't still have gone ahead.
+In the circumstances, I'm satisfied it's fair and reasonable to conclude that if Westerby had refused to accept Mr C's application from Abana, the transaction wouldn't still have gone ahead.